zkhechadoorian/ModernDataWarehouseAndAnalytics/README.md

 ```

 * Script Purpose:
-    - To explore the structure of the database, including the list of tables and their schemas.
+    - To explore the structure of the database, including the list of tables, their column information, and relationships.
+It also prints a description of all three tables in the gold schema (the only schema).

 * What this script prints to shell:
     - All User Tables
-    - INFORMATION_SCHEMA.TABLES
     - INFORMATION_SCHEMA.COLUMNS
     - INFORMATION_SCHEMA.REFERENTIAL_CONSTRAINTS
     - INFORMATION_SCHEMA.SCHEMATA
+    - All table descriptions

 ``` bash
 psql ${database_name}Analytics -f report/2_eda_scripts/01_database_exploration.sql